 This case study is based on the 2015 Corporate Citizenship Report by ExxonMobil published on the Global Reporting Initiative Sustainability Disclosure Database that can be found at this link.
 Through all case studies we aim to demonstrate what CSR/ sustainability reporting done responsibly means.
 Essentially, it means: a) identifying a company’s most important impacts on the environment, economy and society, and b) measuring, managing and changing.

 ExxonMobil regards the protection, through effective solutions, of its workforce and operations from major health threats as fundamental to the company’s enduring business success.
-In order to ensure employee health and wellness ExxonMobil took action to:
+In order to promote employee health and wellness ExxonMobil took action to:

 - identify and evaluate occupational health risks